Inferring kilonova population properties with a hierarchical Bayesian framework I : Non-detection methodology and single-event analyses: Bayesian Framework

 \subsection{Derivation of the model posterior}

 We begin our derivation of the model posterior with the basic equation of Bayes' law:

 where $p(\{d^{i}\} | M_{0},\alpha)$ is the likelihood, $p(M_{0},\alpha)$ is the prior distribution of the parameters $M_0$ and $\alpha$, and $p(\{d^{i}\})$ is the evidence.
 We carry out analyses based on different prior assumptions and show the effect it has on the posterior distribution of the KN parameters in Sec.~\ref{sec:GW190425}.
-The likelihood represents the probability density of observing the data ${d^{i}}$ given a model, for a set of events indexed by $i$, while the evidence serves as a normalization factor in the inference.
+The likelihood represents the probability density of observing the data ${d^{i}}$ given a model, for a set of events indexed by $i$, while the evidence is the probability of observing the data, marginalised over all parameters and serves as a normalization factor in the inference.
 Further, each event and its associated data are assumed to be independent.
 The likelihood $p(\{d^{i}\} | M_{0},\alpha)$ can then be written as a product over events.

 There are two possibilities for any given event -- either the event is astrophysical ($A$) or it is non-astrophysical/terrestrial ($T$).
+We note that the probability of the latter hypothesis is $(1 \, - \, P^{i}(A))$.
 We thus split the likelihood into two terms using the relative probabilities of each hypothesis,

 The assumption in the last term in the parentheses is that the contribution to the likelihood cannot depend on the parameters of the KN model if the event is of terrestrial origin.
 This is straight-forward to check because in the case of a purely terrestrial event ($P^{i}(A) = 0$), we must recover the prior when performing inference.